The-Bitcoin-Podcast/png-airdrop-offline-signature/README.md

 ## Load Web3 and Pangolin Claim Contract (ONLINE)

 You should now be in a Python 3.8 interactive session.
 The following will be a pain to type in, but its worth it to do manually for good security.
-The following must be done while conntected to the Internet.
+The following must be done while connected to the Internet.

 ```python3
 from web3 import Web3, HTTPProvider